Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Invasion implies convergence

 \subsection{Definitions and hypotheses}

-Let us assume that $V$ satisfies the coercivity hypothesis \hypCoerc and the generic hypotheses \hypGen (see \vref{subsec:add_hyp_V}).
-Let us consider a minimum point $m$ in $\mmm$, a pair (initial data) $(u_0,u_1)$ in $X$, and, for all quantities $x$ in $\rr$ and $t$ in $[0,+\infty)$, the corresponding solution $(x,t)\mapsto u(x,t)$.
+As everywhere else, let us consider a function $V$ in $\ccc^2(\rr^d,\rr)$ satisfying the coercivity hypothesis \cref{hyp_coerc}.
+Let us consider a point $m$ in $\mmm$, an ordered pair (initial condition) $(u_0,\tilde{u}_0)$ in $X$, and the solution $(x,t)\mapsto u(x,t)$ of system \cref{hyp_syst} corresponding to this initial condition.
 Let us make the following hypothesis, illustrated by \cref{fig:inv_cv}.